-We have audited the Husky project released in May 2021 to discover issues and identify potential security vulnerabilities in Husky Project.
+We have audited the Duckereum project released on July 2022 to discover issues and identify potential security vulnerabilities in Duckereum Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides satisfactory results with low-risk issues.
+The security audit report provides a satisfactory result with some low-risk issues.

-The issues found in the Husky smart contract code do not pose a considerable risk.
+The issues found in the Duckereum smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found are some a floating pragma is set.
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The low-risk issues found are s floating pragma is set.
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.